MaximumProgrammer/vimsettings/README.md

 https://mattermost.com/blog/how-to-install-and-set-up-neovim-for-code-editing/
 ```

-Download vundle from github for using plugins:
+Download vundle from github for using plugins for vim and nvim:

 ```
 https://github.com/VundleVim/Vundle.vim